Mapping Exoplanets: Mapping Formalism

 \subsection{The Inverse Problem}

-Inverse problems are typically under-constrained, and exo-cartography is no exception.
-First of all, there may be non-zero maps that produce flat lightcurves, a so-called \hbindex{nullspace}.
-Secondly, different maps sometimes produce identical lightcurves.
-These represent the loss of information: one can only recover a perfectly faithful map by spatially resolving the disk of the planet.
-The bottom line is that attempts to map the brightness markings of distant objects suffer from formal degeneracies, even in the limit of noiseless observations.
+Inverse problems are often under-constrained, and exo-cartography is no exception: non-zero maps can produce flat lightcurves, a so-called \hbindex{nullspace}, and different maps sometimes produce identical non-trivial lightcurves.
+These pitfalls represent the loss of information: attempts to map distant objects suffer from formal degeneracies, even in the limit of noiseless observations.

-If the orientation of the planet is not known \emph{a priori}, then the problem is even more challenging because the kernel is a function of one or more unknown parameters: spin frequency, spin orientation, etc. Nonetheless, it has been demonstrated in numerical experiments that one can extract a planet's spin (rotation rate, obliquity and its direction) from reflected lightcurves \citep[][]{Palle_2008, Oakley_2009, Kawahara_2010, Kawahara_2011, Fujii_2012, Schwartz_2016, Kawahara_2016} or from thermal lightcurves \citep{Gaidos_Williams_2004, deKok_2011, Gomez-Leal_2012, Cowan_Voigt_Abbot_2012, CFH_2013}.
+If the orientation of a planet is not known \emph{a priori}, then the problem is even more challenging because the kernel is a function of one or more unknown parameters: spin frequency, spin orientation, etc. Nonetheless, it has been demonstrated in numerical experiments that one can extract a planet's spin (rotation rate, obliquity and its direction) from reflected lightcurves \citep[][]{Palle_2008, Oakley_2009, Kawahara_2010, Kawahara_2011, Fujii_2012, Schwartz_2016, Kawahara_2016,Farr_2018, Nakagawa_2020} or from thermal lightcurves \citep{Gaidos_Williams_2004, Gomez-Leal_2012, Cowan_Voigt_Abbot_2012, CFH_2013}.
+A similar formalism has been developed for imaging exoplanets with a solar gravitational lens \citep{2023MNRAS.525.5846T}.

-Exoplanets can be mapped using single-band photometry to produce a monochrome map, or using spectrally-resolved data to produce maps at each wavelength.
+Exoplanets can be mapped in monochrome using single-band photometry, or using spectrally-resolved data to produce maps at each wavelength.
 It is often more insightful, however, to assume that the lightcurves are correlated due to viewing geometry, molecular absorption, or surface spectra.
-The inverse problem of mapping a planet using template spectra ---let alone retrieving intrinsic surface colors and spectra--- based on multi-band data is beyond the scope of this review, but has been considered in the literature \citep{Cowan_2009, Cowan_2011, Fujii_2010, Fujii_2011, Kostov_Apai_2013, Cowan_Strait_2013, Buenzli_2014, Stevenson_2014}.
+With high spectral resolution, for example, the signal is in the time-variable mean molecular line shape.
+We point the interested reader to the excellent review of high resolution atmospheric characterization \citep{2018arXiv180604617B} and note that much work remains to be done in extracting spatial information from high resolution data.
+The inverse problem of mapping a planet using template spectra---let alone retrieving intrinsic surface colors and spectra---based on multi-band photometry or \hbindex{time-resolved spectroscopy} is beyond the scope of this review, but has been considered in the literature both in the context of reflected light \citep{Cowan_2009, Cowan_2011, Fujii_2010, Fujii_2011, Cowan_Strait_2013, Fujii_2017,2020ApJ...894...58K} and thermal emission \citep{Kostov_Apai_2013, Buenzli_2014, Stevenson_2014, Feng_2016, Irwin_2020, Changeat_2020,2021ApJ...915...45C}.